 1. Ask what is expected of you.

 This may seem simple, but subtleties matter.
 Harmeyer says, “Ask your manager, and ask your peers.
-Then re-check your thinking.”
+Then .”
 He also sees this as a way of advocating for yourself, advising, “The best way to influence what is expected of you is to ask what is expected of you.”
 Harmeyer also encourages employees to ask for specifics, so they can make sure they know how to react in any given situation.

 2. Request what you need.